 This isn't any different than doing portraits for a person.
 The only difference is that the pets don't speak a language.
 You can't talk to them to get to know them and calm them down, and you have to interact with them in a way they understand.
 For a cat, that might mean just chilling out next to them and petting them.
 For a dog, it might mean playing some fetch and giving some belly scratches.

 It's also important to get to know them so that they will listen to you.
 What you don't want is for you and the animal's people to be shouting commands across each other.
 Designate one person to give instructions, be it the owner or you.
 Whatever the plan, everyone should be relaxed and calm.
 Don't confuse or yell at the pet.

 Once you've gotten to know your new furry or scaly friend, you've probably got a good idea of where you have to be to join their world.
 Your photos should do just that.
 They should show the world from their point of view.
 So stretch out your muscles and put away the nice clothes, because you need to get dirty.
 Bend down or sit on the ground, whatever you need to do to shoot at their eye level.

 Focus on Their Eyes

 Like all portraits, the key is in the eyes.
-Our article on 15 Top Tips to master Portrait photography, might give you insights into the art of capturing the inherent character of your subject within a photograph.
+Our article on mastering portrait photography might give you insights into the art of capturing the inherent character of your subject within a photograph.
 Make sure your camera's spot focusing is locked on the animal's eyes and keeps it locked in.
 If you've got an assistant to hold a reflector, making a catch light in the subject's eyes can have a powerful effect.
 It's even more obvious on animals than it is on humans.